Chapter 10 - A Simple Mission

 Veon-Zih shook his head, but it was Velona who explained, "The hand up."

-"That does seem out of character for him..."
+"That does seem out of character for him."
 Yua observed.
 Once the barbarian had reached his feet, Shon quickly let go, stepping back and bowing in the Monk fashion.

 Lily shrugged, "The tribes will see it as a sign."
 In a show of good sportsmanship, Scarletgiraffe reached for Shon's arm -ignoring his flinch- and held it in the air for the rest of the tribe to cheer.

 The crowd started to disperse, and Veon-Zih moved forward to return Shon's sword and shirt.
-He placed himself between his antisocial student and the other warriors -who had all crowded into the circle to try and talk to him.
+He placed himself between his antisocial student and the other warriors, who had all crowded into the circle to try and talk to him.
 Lily made to follow, but Pia grabbed her hand with a whisper of a sizzle as her water power came in contact with Lily's fire.
 "Do you still want to meet my familiar Lily?"
 The girl asked.

 Tuth was torn.
-Hwanted to see the girl's kelpie -he'd never heard of such a familiar before- but beside him, the Chief cleared his throat, "You wished to speak with me, City Shaman?"
+Hwanted to see the girl's kelpie.
+He'd never heard of such a familiar before.
+But beside him, the Chief cleared his throat, "You wished to speak with me, City Shaman?"
 He had a job to do.

-"Yes, Chieftan," Tuth answered, while Lily left with Pia and Shon made his way away from the warriors towards the Druid.
+"Yes, Chieftain," Tuth answered, while Lily left with Pia and Shon made his way away from the warriors towards the Druid.
 What's that about?
 Tuth shook his head to focus on the task at hand, and continued, "We need to discuss the necessary papers and proper observation of the accords as they pertain to-"

 The Chief interrupted with a booming laugh, "Well, let's get this over with then.
 Follow me."
 He led Tuth to one of the largest yurts in the innermost circle, holding the flap open for the Mage to proceed him.
 The dwelling was richly appointed -as far as barbarian belongings were concerned- with an actual mattress on the expertly woven rugs, chests lining the outside, and two comfortable cushions positioned across from each other in the middle.